 Identify which external partners are involved with Highway Safety Improvement Program planning.

-Metropolitan Planning Organizations

-Governors Highway Safety Office

-Local Government Association
+Metropolitan Planning Organizations Governors Highway Safety Office Local Government Association Other-New York State Department of Health

-Other:

 Identify any program administration practices used to implement the HSIP that have changed since the last reporting period.